pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 and which side of the module the light comes from.
 However, IAM models usually neglect these minor effects.

-In pvlib, IAM is a unitless quantity (values from 0–1) and IAM functions take input angles in degrees.
+IAM functions in pvlib take an input angle in degrees and return a unitless ratio in the range 0–1.

 Types of models